 Below are answers to some frequently asked questions about sertraline and cost.

 Does the price of sertraline tablets vary depending on the strength (25 mg, 50 mg, 100 mg)?

 Yes, the strength of sertraline that you take may determine how much the medication costs you.
-However, cost can also depend on your insurance coverage or the form of sertraline that you take.
+However, the cost can also depend on your insurance coverage or the form of sertraline you take.
 Below is a chart of the available strengths and forms of sertraline.

 |25 milligrams (mg)||oral tablet|